smartinternz02/SI-GuidedProject-605002-1705741939/README.md

-I apologize for not connecting a github account sooner, I was unaware that i had to complete this step until recently
+I apologize for not connecting a github account sooner, I was unaware that I had to complete this step until recently